In this Power BI Tutorial, we will learn about the Power BI Column chart. And, also we will discuss the below topics:

 Power BI Column Chart

 Power BI Column charts are one of the most widely used to visualize the data.
 A column chart uses vertical bars to represent the comparison between categories or things.
-Column charts are effective for emphasizing the difference between values.
+Column charts are effective for highlighting the difference between values.
 They show the changes over time.

 Various column charts available on Microsoft Power BI